swiftlang/swift-org-website/_posts/2023-05-19-using-upcoming-feature-flags.md

 ## An Example: Regex Literals
 One example of a source-breaking change is the syntax for Regex literals introduced in Swift 5.7.

-The desired literal syntax is to enclose the regex pattern in forward slashes, as is the convention for regular expressions in many different tools and languages:
+The desired literal syntax is to enclose the regex pattern in forward slashes, which is the convention for regular expressions in many different tools and languages:
 ```swift
 let regex = /[a-zA-Z_][0-9a-zA-Z_]*/
 ```